Warrensburg, Missouri

 Warrensburg is a city in and the county seat of Johnson County, Missouri, United States.
 Its population was 20,313 at the 2020 census.
 The Warrensburg micropolitan statistical area consists of Johnson County.
-The city is a college town, as it is home to the University of Central Missouri.
+The city is a college town; it is home to the University of Central Missouri.

 History

 Warrensburg was founded in 1835 by European-American settlers John and Martin D. Warren, who gave the town their last name.
 A post office called Warrensburg has been in operation since 1837.

-The phrase "Man's best friend" is based on a famous trial over the killing of Old Drum, a dog that was shot in Warrensburg.
+One folk etymology of the phrase "Man's best friend" places the origin of the phrase in a famous trial over the killing of Old Drum, a dog that was shot in Warrensburg.
 In 1958, a statue of Old Drum was erected on the Johnson County Courthouse lawn containing a summation of US Senator George G. Vest's closing speech, “A man’s best friend is his dog.”

 Demographics

 The current mayor is Jim Kushner.